DERE-ad2001/Frida-Labs/Frida 0x5/Solution/Solution.md

 ![](images/4.png)

 Unfortunately, it crashed.
 If you encounter a crash similar to this,  where the registers and their values are printed out, then you might be unlucky.
 This is not an issue with our script.
 I have encountered this multiple times, but sometimes it works.
 If this happens, try with another virtual device, and always use the latest version of Frida.
-However, I had no problems with my physical device,the script works fine for that.
+However, I had no problems with my physical device, the script works fine for that.
 Anyways if you have a fix please let me know.

-Let me show the output when i run this in my physical device.
+Let me show the output when i run this on my physical device.

 ![](images/5.png)